7seven7lst/form-creation-exercise/README.md

 5. do `npm start` to run application locally
 6. do `npm run lint:fix` to lint the file
 7. do `npm test` to run test suites

+## Anything Else
+a deployed version is on https://bandcraze.netlify.app/